-(1) The Appointment Letters provide salaries in HKD; for purposes of this table, we used a conversion ratio of HKD7.80 to USD1.00 to determine the salary in USD.

-- (2) Mr. Huen is the founder and was appointed as the Chief Executive Officer of Aptorum Group on October 1, 2017.
-Before that, he was a director of the Company. - (3) Mr. Lui was appointed as the Chief Business Officer and President of Aptorum Group on October 1, 2017 and resigned as Chief Business Officer on October 10, 2019. - (4) Dr. Cheng was appointed as the Chief Medical Officer of Aptorum Group on January 2, 2018. - (5) Miss Khan was appointed as the Chief Financial Officer of Aptorum Group on October 16, 2017. - (6) Pursuant to Dr. Cheng's appointment letter, Dr. Cheng received a share bonus of 526 ordinary shares of AML, representing 5% of AML's issued and outstanding ordinary shares (the "Share Bonus") in 2018.
+- (1) The Appointment Letters provide salaries in HKD; for purposes of this table, we used a conversion ratio of HKD7.80 to USD1.00 to determine the salary in USD. - (2) Mr. Huen is the founder and was appointed as the Chief Executive Officer of Aptorum Group on October 1, 2017.
+Before that, he was a director of the Company. - (3) Mr. Lui was appointed as the Chief Business Officer and President of Aptorum Group on October 1, 2017 and resigned as Chief Business Officer on October 10, 2019. - (4) Dr. Cheng was appointed as the Chief Medical Officer of Aptorum Group on January 2, 2018. - (5) Miss Khan was appointed as the Chief Financial Officer of Aptorum Group on October 16, 2017.
+The monthly salary of Miss Khan was adjusted to HK\$135,590 (approximately US\$17,383) since January 1, 2021. - (6) Pursuant to Dr. Cheng's appointment letter, Dr. Cheng received a share bonus of 526 ordinary shares of AML, representing 5% of AML's issued and outstanding ordinary shares (the "Share Bonus") in 2018.
 Based on the Company's financial position and Dr. Cheng's performance, on each anniversary of Dr. Cheng's employment commencement date, the Share Bonus is eligible to increase by 1% of AML's then issued and outstanding ordinary share count per year up to a maximum additional amount of 5% of AML's then issued and outstanding ordinary share count by the 5th anniversary from his employment commencement date.
-As of the date of this prospectus, Dr. Cheng received a total of 753 ordinary shares of AML, representing 7% of AML's issued and outstanding ordinary shares; during fiscal 2019, Dr. Cheng received 112 ordinary shares of AML, the cash value of which is USD112. - (7) Dr. Lee was appointed as the Head of Research & Development of Aptorum Group on April 1, 2019.
-Before that, he was the Chief Executive Officer and Chief Scientific Officer of Aptorum Therapeutics Limited, a wholly-owned therapeutics subsidiary of Aptorum Group Limited from January 2018 to March 2019, for which he received an aggregate of \$56,000 for the period from January 1, 2019 to March 31, 2019.
-This table only includes the compensation paid or payable to Dr. Lee for the period from April 1, 2019 to December 31, 2019. - (8) Dr. Ng was appointed as the Chief Operating Officer of Aptorum Group on April 1, 2019.
-Before that, she was the Chief Operating Officer of Aptorum Therapeutics Limited, a wholly-owned therapeutics subsidiary of Aptorum Group Limited from September 2017 to March 2019, for which she received an aggregate of \$24,000 for the period from January 1, 2019 to March 31, 2019.
-This table only includes the compensation paid or payable to Dr. Ng for the period from April 1, 2019 to December 31, 2019. - (9) As described elsewhere in this prospectus, we were party to a consulting agreement dated August 18, 2017 with GloboAsia, LLC, for which Dr. Chan serves as the Director of International Affairs.
-All fees payable to Dr. Chan for services provided to us as Chief Scientific Officer were paid to GloboAsia, LLC, pursuant to the consulting agreement and appointment letter with Dr. Chan.
-Following Dr. Chan's resignation in March 2019, the consulting agreement was terminated effective as of March 31, 2019.
-No other compensation was paid or payable to Dr. Chan for the period from April 1, 2019 to December 31, 2019. - (10) Represents deferred bonuses provided to directors and executive officers, which will be vested after 1-2 year vesting period.
+As of the date of this prospectus, Dr. Cheng received a total of 870 ordinary shares of AML, representing 8% of AML's issued and outstanding ordinary shares; during fiscal 2020, Dr. Cheng received 115 ordinary shares of AML, the cash value of which is USD115; during fiscal 2021, Dr. Cheng received 117 ordinary shares with cash value of which is USD117. - (7) Dr. Lee was appointed as the Head of Research & Development of Aptorum Group on April 1, 2019.
+Before that, he was the Chief Executive Officer and Chief Scientific Officer of Aptorum Therapeutics Limited, a wholly-owned therapeutics subsidiary of Aptorum Group Limited from January 2018 to March 2019.
+The monthly salary of Dr. Lee was adjusted to HK\$149,240 (approximately US\$19,133) since January 1, 2021. - (8) Dr. Ng was appointed as the Chief Operating Officer of Aptorum Group on April 1, 2019.
+Before that, she was the Chief Operating Officer of Aptorum Therapeutics Limited, a wholly-owned therapeutics subsidiary of Aptorum Group Limited from September 2017 to March 2019.
+The monthly salary of Dr. Ng was adjusted to HK\$63,960 (approximately US\$8,200) since January 1, 2021. - (9) Represents deferred bonuses provided to directors and executive officers, which will be vested after 1-2 year vesting period.